harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

-# Build and Deply a Web App in Cloud

 # Introducing the project

 Iam going to build a CI/CD pipeline and deploy a web app that was developed from Scratch and deploy it on a EC2 instance.This project is part one of a series of DevOps projects where I'm building a CI/CD pipeline!
 I'll be working on the next project in the upcoming days where I will connecting my Github repo to AWS.